-In this paper, we propose an error-based trust update method by examining the historical data misalignment between the predictions from each source and the true realization values of the uncertainty for past events in Section \ref{sec:4.1}.
-We also generalize two algorithms: the static expert algorithm and the variable share algorithm in \citet{herbster1998tracking} to update trust in Sections \ref{sec:4.2} and \ref{sec:4.3}, respectively.
-Furthermore, in Section \ref{sec:4.4}, we introduce the concept of probability dominance and show how to identify sources with dominant trust under certain assumptions.
+In this paper, we instead propose an error-based trust update scheme that evaluates historical misalignment between each source’s predictions and the realized uncertainty outcomes, as detailed in Section \ref{sec:4.1}.
+Building on this idea, we generalize two classical online learning methods—the static expert algorithm and the variable-share algorithm of \citet{herbster1998tracking}—to update trust values, as presented in Sections \ref{sec:4.2} and \ref{sec:4.3}.
+Finally, Section \ref{sec:4.4} introduces the concept of probability dominance and establishes conditions under which sources with dominant trust can be identified.